dowon-1/CPR_Clustering/README.md

 The term `Cluster_Labels` appears in source code as a generic column name.
 Real patient-level cluster labels must not be committed.

-## Disclaimer

-This repository is for research documentation and reproducibility of analysis code only.
-It is not a clinical decision-support system and must not be used for real-world medical decision-making.
+This repository is intended for research documentation and reproducible analysis only.